danielppolo/faker_lewagon/CONTRIBUTING.md

 ### Tips

-* Use the `rake console` task to start a session with Faker loaded.
+* Use the `rake console` task to start a session with LeWagon loaded.
 * Use `bundle exec yard server -r` to launch the YARD Doc server

 [YARD]: (https://www.rubydoc.info/gems/yard/file/README.md)